m-smith15/webdev_flashcards/makingcontributions.md

 Soon We'll be merging all your changes into the main branch of this project.
 You will get a notification email once the changes have been merged.

+*When resolving an issue, be sure to include specific verbiage: ```close, closes, closed, fix, fixes, fixed, resolve, resolves, resolved``` followed by the issue number.
+     Ex. resolves #10

 ### Acknoledgements
 Huge thanks to the folks who made this README template!
 You can find the original [here](https://github.com/firstcontributions/first-contributions)